Nitika-Chowdhary/crud-sql-express-angular-nodejs/README.md

-# Y
+# crud-sql-express-angular-nodejs

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.

+## Create Dummy Database

+Run `npm run create-database` to create a sample database with fake data on which CRUD will be performed.

-## Development server
+## Run front-end and back-end server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Backend Express server runs on `http://localhost:9090/`.

 ## Code scaffolding